kmfrick/orario-sync_react/README.md

   * args: school, course_number, year

 - /getclasses
         * Gets a list of the available for the selected course, year and curriculum
         * Genera una lista dei corsi disponibili per il corso di studi, nell'anno e per il curriculum selezionati
+        * args: school, course_number, year, curr

 - /getical
   * Generates the iCal file with the schedule for the selected course/year/curriculum, with only the selected classes included